Whether it’s first time, boomerangs or move up buyers, the down payment is often the biggest obstacle to home ownership.

 (1) The withdrawal occurs after five full “tax years.”
 A “tax year” begins January 1 of the contribution year, even if the contribution is made on December 31.

-(2) A 1st-time buyer is someone who hasn’t owned a principal residence for 3 years.
+(2) A 1st-time buyer hasn’t owned a principal residence for 3 years.

-A family member can help a spouse, child, or grandchild who is a first-time home buyer, and can make from Roth IRA withdrawal of up to $10,000 capital gains free, penalty-free.
+A family member can help a spouse, child, or grandchild who is a first-time home buyer and can make a Roth IRA withdrawal of up to $10,000 in capital gains free and penalty-free.

 SEP Retirement Plan